The Role of AI in Mental Health Care: Navigating the Future

 Errors leading to "AI Psychosis" can arise from:

-Overfitting where the AI model becomes too narrowly focused on specific patterns.
+Overfitting, where the AI model becomes too narrowly focused on specific patterns.

 For example, an AI chatbot might incorrectly label normal mood fluctuations as severe bipolar disorder symptoms.
 Such mistakes could cause unnecessary alarm or inappropriate treatment.